COGS18/COGS18.github.io/_build/materials/10-Algorithms.md

 Algorithms are computable.

 Computers cannot read between the lines.
-They are very literate.
+They are very literal.

 ## Algorithm Example: Making a Sandwich